0nab/Cpp-Images-Design/README.md

 <br>

 ***Core Design***
-- [ ] All bits are stored as a single-dimension data.
+- [ ] All bits are stored as a single-dimensional data.
 - [ ] Internally, we keep track of the image structure using three variables: `nl` number of lines, `ns` number of samples, and `nb` number of bands.